nidkil/pt-magic-scripts/README.md

 # PT Magic scripts
 This repository contains a number of bash scripts I use to manage PT Magic (PTM) on my VPS running on Ubuntu 17.10.
 PT Magic is an add-on to Profit Trailer (PT).

->
-> Developing user friendly scripts and writing readable and useful blogs costs time.
-I hope they are helpful to you and save you time and effort.
-If you would like to support me feel free leave a tip.
-Thanks in advance!
->
-> BTC: 3CthfcvaF41nzVqPixCYP61Zi4Yu8vAMML
->
-> ETH: 0x2e430FC28edB2B9A25190a533B84A461048896Ca
->
-> LTC: MEfgTcmH9uZPodakX3o6q8jmdhxMhYtRph
->

 This repository contains the following scripts:
 1. Deploy script (deploy-scripts.sh)
 2. PTM upgrade (ptm-upgrade.sh)